teaprof/boost-asio-example/README.md

 The first class `SafeCallback` is a wrapper for callback member function that is very close to std::function, but before invoking wrapped function it checks the boolean variable protecting this callback.

-The second class `SafeCallbackHolder` is a sentinel class that is designed to be placed inside the class containing the callback member function.
+The second class `CallbackProtector` is a sentinel class that is designed to be placed inside the class containing the callback member function.
 When the sentinel object is deleted, its destructor sets the boolean variable to false.
 This is a way how to protect member function from being called after the object is destroyed.

 (C) Egor Tsvetkov, 2023